tylerc-q4/fed-test-v2/README.md

 ## Getting Started & Submitting

-Please `fork` this repository so that it lives in your own github account and then create a branch called `"fed-test-v2--submission"` to work off of.
+Please `clone` this repository to your own github account and then immediately make an `initial commit`.
+Then create a branch called `"fed-test-v2--submission"` to work off of.
 Upon completion, commit your changes to this branch and leave unmerged from the master branch.

-There are 2 ways that you can view this project:
+There are 2 ways that you can view this project once you've cloned:
 - If you have Node.js installed on your machine, you can run the project through the Node package `http-server` by opening up the project in a CLI and running the following commands:

 ```